 How did you go about preparing for the UCAT?

-> I had few hours of one to one lessons to learn about how to approach the questions then I practiced using the medic portal questions bank.
+I had a few hours of one to one lessons to learn about how to approach the questions then I practised using the medic portal questions bank.

-> How long did you prepare for the test?
+How long did you prepare for the test?

 I only had 22 days to prepare for the exam.